britannic/Adblock/README.md

     - Logging to /var/log/update-blacklists-dnsmasq.log
     - --debug option: prints status messages
     - Additional download sources added to the default lists
-    - Added retry logic for download sources that time out (inspired by @mseeEngineer﻿)
+    - Added retry logic for download sources that time out
     - Task scheduler update interval is now every 6 hours, as some of the sources change hourly (configure interval using "set system task-scheduler task update_blacklists interval"
     - Status line retains previous downloads for more detail
 ---
 ### v3.12:
 - Fixes:
-    - Fixed bug reported by @soehest﻿ where certain FQDNs were being rejected by the stream processor.
+    - Fixed bug reported by @soehest where certain FQDNs were being rejected by the stream processor.
 ---
 ### v3.10:
 - Enhancements: